Sleep Apnea Test

 If your bed partner is telling you that you snore throughout the night or you still feel tired no matter what you do, it might be time to participate in a sleep study.

-A sleep study can help determine if you have sleep apnea, a sleeping disorder that can cause you to lose oxygen at night due to your airflow collapsing.
+A sleep study for snoring can help determine if you have sleep apnea, a sleeping disorder that can cause you to lose oxygen at night due to your airflow collapsing.
 The result is loud snoring and feelings of frequent fatigue throughout your day.

 Doctors have linked sleep apnea to a wide variety of serious health complications.
 These can include weight gain, high blood pressure, increased anxiety, and more.